 - Stay true to your restaurant’s theme: Partner with guest chefs that represent the types of food or cooking techniques that your restaurant is already known for, i.e. selecting a well-known sushi chef to host sushi-making demonstrations in your Japanese restaurant.
 For instance, Boston’s L’Espalier and Portland’s Five Fifty-Five teamed up to have L’Espalier ‘s Matthew Delisle, chef de cuisine, prepare a special seven course meal focused on local, sustainable ingredients from L’Espalier’s farm at Five Fifty-Five in Portland, ME.

 - Cook for a cause: Host a private event having a guest chef cook for a charitable cause that your employees and customers care about.
 Veraisons Restaurant, located at Glenora Wine Cellars in Dundee, NY recently announced its 8th Annual Celebrity Guest Chefs Pasta Nights 2014.
 Every Thursday, local celebrities appear front and center at the pasta buffet station to serve guests their freshly created dish of pasta.
 A portion of the proceeds are donated to the charity of the Chef’s choice, and at the end of the celebrity guest chef series, Glenora Wine Cellars matches the donation to the charity that brings in the most patrons.
-During the last seven years, Glenora Wine Cellars has donated more than $10,000 to local charities, according to this press release.
+During the last seven years, Glenora Wine Cellars has donated more than $10,000 to local charities.

 - Return the favor: Show your gratitude for the guest chef who cooked in your restaurant by having one of your star chefs do the same at that guest chef’s restaurant.
 It’s not only good karma, but in addition, it gives you an opportunity to expose your chef’s culinary abilities and restaurant’s cuisine to new patrons.